Gnkgo/space-news/project_pitch.md

 - [Moon API](https://dev.qweather.com/en/docs/api/astronomy/moon-and-moon-phase/)

 **What is your goal for the project**
-- Being able to retrieve data from an API.
+- Being able to retrieve data from an API
-- Serving external NASA/Moon data in an aesthetically pleasing interface and providing a great user experience.
+- Serving external NASA/Moon data in an aesthetically pleasing interface and providing a great user experience

 **What would be different if the problem was solved?**
-- Bringing (more) joy to nerds.
+- Bringing (more) joy to nerds
-- Having all the important information at one place and not having to access different sources.
+- Having all the important information at one place and not having to access different sources

 **What are the approaches to solving the problem?
 Which ones have you already tried**
 - Solving each component completely before going to the next one